Rame0003/Text_summarizer/README.md

 ### 3. KMeans Clustering:

 Once the sentences are vectorized, the matrix is passed onto the clustering algorithm.
 We are choosing KMeans algorithm as it is easy to implement, adapts easily to new examples and has assured convergence to form clusters over uncharecterized/pattern-less data.
+We run the KMeans algorithm for 500 iterations.
+To measure the clustering performance, we use the Sillhoutte coefficient.
+On average, the silhoutte coefficient score was around 0.09 - 0.12.

 We have taken the number of clusters by the following formula: